 Other important artistic centers of this Pre-Babylonian period were the cities of Ishchali and Larsa.
 The first has become famous for its temple dedicated to the goddess Ishtar.
 Conceived as home for the divinity, its structure with several rooms arranged around four courtyards resemble the general outline of the royal palace of Mari.
 The unique feature of this temple is that the patios were interspersed between a door and the sanctuary so that the three elements (patios, rooms, sanctuary) are arranged in a straight line following the same axis.
 Larsa’s prestige comes from the wonderful bronzes that have been found among its ruins.
-In these bronzes there is remarkable Semitic influence showing movement and vitality.
+In these bronzes there is a remarkable Semitic influence showing movement and vitality.
 One of these bronzes depicts a group of three mountain goats standing on their hind legs and with heads plated with a gold lamina.

 Of the various Semitic political centers, Babylon ended dominating them all.
-This unification was due to a great historical personality whose life we know in detail: King Hammurabi who reigned between 1790 and 1750 BC.
-In 1760 BC he conquered and destroyed the city of Mari.
+This unification was due to a great historical personality whose life we know in detail: King Hammurabi who reigned between 1790 and 1750 BCE.
+In 1760 BCE he conquered and destroyed the city of Mari.
 Though his wisest conquest was his patience in waiting 25 years for his most powerful enemy, the king Rim-Sin of Larsa, to become old enough to be easily defeated.
 Hammurabi was also the first great legislator of History: the laws collected in his Code of 282 articles were influential even after the demise of the Babylonian kingdom.

 The tablet of “The Code of Hammurabi” was found in 1902 in Susa, the ancient capital of Elam, where it was taken as a war trophy six centuries later.
 It is a vertical block of diorite similar to a column in which the Code’s articles were carved in parallel columns.
 At the top there is a wonderful relief in which we see the encoder King Hammurabi in conversation with Shamash, the sun-god.
-Shamash is depicted on top of a mountain suggested by the imbrications designed under his feet.
+Shamash is depicted on top of a mountain suggested by the undulations designed under his feet.
 Behind him, fire and flames arise over his shoulders.
 The god is dressed in the Babylonian garment but is still showing the wool skirt (kaunakes) typical of the Sumerian gods.
 He is holding in one hand the scepter and the circle and his head is crowned by a four-horned tiara.
 Hammurabi, who listens to him with one arm raised, is still dressed as Gudea with the mantle held in the left shoulder leaving the right arm naked.
-However, he has the big Semitic beard and his profile is also of another race than that of Gudea: the nose instead of extending in a straight line from the forehead has the typical curve of the Semites.
+However, he has the big Semitic beard and his profile is also of another race than that of Gudea: the nose instead of extending from the forehead in a straight line has the typical curve of the Semites.
 Every detail of the relief is of surpassing beauty but what astounds the most is the way both characters look at each other.

 In the excavations made in the cities of the first Babylonian empire there have been found clay tablets representing gods and men with great familiarity.
-It is very characteristic the new representation of Ishtar, the ancient Sumerian venus, which the Babylonians represented naked with short hair and jeweled with collars.
+It is very characteristic the new representation of Ishtar, the ancient Sumerian venus, which the Babylonians represented naked with short hair and jeweled with necklaces.
 She often has her hands on her belly or holding her breasts.
-The same clay tablets depicted scenes from the daily life of the Babylonians like the one representing a harpist sitting on a folding chair and plucking the strings of her harp.
+The same clay tablets depicted scenes from the daily life of the Babylonians, like the one representing a harpist sitting on a folding chair and plucking the strings of her harp.

 During the first Babylonian empire the production of cylinders to seal documents written on clay tablets increased.
-The favorite topic is Gilgamesh the hero of an old Mesopotamian epic of Sumerian origin and depicted fighting with buffalo and lions.
+The favorite topic is Gilgamesh the hero of an old Mesopotamian epic of Sumerian origin and depicted fighting with buffaloes and lions.

 The last phase of this period of Babylonian art developed under the foreign domination of the Kassites, invaders from Mesopotamia.
-The Kassites occupied Babylon around 1600 BC and built a new capital Dur-Kurigalzu near modern Baghdad.
+The Kassites occupied Babylon around 1600 BCE and built a new capital Dur-Kurigalzu near modern Baghdad.
 In Dur-Kurigalzu have been found several Babylonian-type temples, a large palace with the typical structure of different sectors organized around large courtyards, and a magnificent ziggurat 60 meters high which dominates the field of ruins until today.

-The most original objects inherited from the Kassite art were the use of molded bricks whose assembly made possible to build gigantic walls with great ceramic clay reliefs and some curious pieces of stone with reliefs and inscriptions called kudurrus.
-This technique of the walls with ceramic reliefs was inherited by the architects of Elam, the Neo-Babylonian, and the Achaemenid Persians who using this system created enduring works of art covered with colored enamel.
+The most original objects inherited from the Kassite art were the use of molded bricks whose assembly made possible to build gigantic walls with great ceramic clay reliefs and some curious pieces of stone with reliefs and inscriptions called kudurrus*.
+This technique of the walls with ceramic reliefs was inherited by the architects of Elam, the Neo-Babylonian, and the Achaemenid Persians whom using this system created enduring works of art covered with colored enamel.
 The kudurrus were stone blocks generally made of black diorite which sought to define the limits of the properties and that were kept in the temples.
-Their long inscriptions described the boundaries of a property as well as the position of its limits, and end with an invocation to the gods and terrible curse spells for those who dare to change these boundaries.
-The kudurru of king Melishipak (around 1200 BC) has on its front side the image of the king himself offering his daughter to the goddess Nana and on the reverse, divided into five horizontal registers, have all the symbols of Babylonian and Kassite pantheons.
+Their long inscriptions described the boundaries of a property as well as the position of its limits, and ended usually with an invocation to the gods and terrible curse spells for those who dare to change these boundaries.
+The kudurru of king Melishipak (around 1200 BCE) has on its front side the image of the king himself offering his daughter to the goddess Nana and on the reverse, divided into five horizontal registers, have all the symbols of the Babylonian and Kassite pantheons.